fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Iskhaq is the second son of Ibrahim. his mother is Sarah.
+Iskhaq (Isaac) is the second son of Ibrahim.
+His mother is Sarah.
+Iskhaq's son Yacub (Jacob) who is later renamed to Israel is the father of 12 Jewish tribes.

-According to Bible: As had been prophesied in Mamre the previous year, Sarah became pregnant and bore a son to Abraham, on the first anniversary of the covenant of circumcision.
+According to Bible: As had been prophesied in the Mamre valley the previous year, Sarah became pregnant and bore a son to Abraham on the first anniversary of the covenant of circumcision.
 Isaac continued to grow and on the day he was weaned, Abraham held a great feast to honor the occasion.

 Isaac, along with Ishmael, is highly important for Muslims for continuing to preach the message of monotheism after his father Abraham.
 Among Isaac's children was the follow-up Israelite patriarch Jacob, who is also venerated as an Islamic prophet.

 Iskhaq is the father of Yaqub (Jacob) and grandfather of Yusuf (Joseph).
 Ishaq and Rebecca are parents of Jacob and Esau.

-Islam considers Isaac (Arabic:اسحاق Ishaaq) a prophet of Islam, and describes him as the father of the Israelites and a righteous servant of God.
+Islam considers Isaac (اسحاق ) a prophet of Islam, and describes him as the father of the Israelites and a righteous servant of God.

 Isaac is mentioned seventeen times by name in the Quran, often with his father and his son, Jacob.
 The Quran states that Abraham received "good tidings of Isaac, a prophet, of the righteous", and that God blessed them both (37: 112).
 In a fuller description, when angels came to Abraham to tell him of the future punishment to be imposed on Sodom and Gomorrah, his wife, Sarah, "laughed, and We gave her good tidings of Isaac, and after Isaac of (a grandson) Jacob" (11: 71–74); and it is further explained that this event will take place despite Abraham and Sarah's old age.
 Several verses speak of Isaac as a "gift" to Abraham (6: 84; 14: 49–50), and 24: 26–27 adds that God made "prophethood and the Book to be among his offspring", which has been interpreted to refer to Abraham's two prophetic sons, his prophetic grandson Jacob, and his prophetic great-grandson Joseph.
 In the Quran, it later narrates that Abraham also praised God for giving him Ishmael and Isaac in his old age (14: 39–41).